Periodisation: Myth and Reality

 Phases of Athletic Shape Development Recent evidence suggests that the process of athletic shape development has some different phases called acquisition, retention (or relative stabilization) and temporary loss of athletic shape (figure 1).

-The first phase is the phase of the formation and improvement of conditions that are the basis of the state of athletic shape, and the first phase concludes with an integral system of specific components.
-At this stage the general level of athlete's body's functional abilities is increased together with a multilateral development of his/her physical and mental qualities, and the formation and perfection of necessary motor skills.
+The first phase is the phase of the formation and improvement of conditions that are the basis of the state of athletic shape, and the first phase concludes with an integrated system of specific components.
+At this stage, the general level of the athlete's body's functional abilities is increased together with a multilateral development of his/her physical and mental qualities and the formation and perfection of necessary motor skills.
 It seems reasonable to assume that performance levels due to athletic shape depend firstly on the quality of its foundation.

 The variations of results at this stage of athletic shape are common (figures 1, 2 and 3), that is because, on the one hand, the operative athlete's readiness is expediently regulated at the stages of his preparation and participation at different levels, and, on the other hand, the body's functional conditions periodically fluctuate at this particular stage.
 Such variations of results are not a sign of athletic shape loss (if, of course, their deterioration does not become a stable tendency).

 The third phase is distinguished by changes of direction in adaptational processes, in the body's functional regime (rehabilitation, recuperation).
 Relationships and links, which acquired athletic shape and were stabilizing earlier, are now weakened or destroyed partially.
 However, it does not mean that fundamental functions of the athlete's organism are violated.
 When an athlete's general life regime and training regime are organized rationally (properly), the temporary loss of athletic shape does not affect the athlete's normal life activity.